marlon-be/marlon-csrfscanner/README.md

 ------------------
 - If on your site, GET requests can cause damage, this tool will not detect that.
 Just never allow GET for non-idempotent requests.
 - Javascript submissions etc
-- When forms have multiple submit buttons, the form is only tested for one of them
+- When forms have multiple submit buttons, the form is only tested for one of them.
+- Fragments (the part after the # in a URI) are ignored

 Usage
 -----